Louisiana vs. UL Monroe NCAA Football Odds, Plays and Insights | November 27, 2021

 UL Monroe Stats and Trends

-- In UL Monroe's 11 games this year, it has five wins against the spread.

-- The Warhawks are 3-3 ATS when underdogs by 21.5 points or more this season.
+- So far this year, the Warhawks have been installed as underdogs by a 21.5-point margin or more six times and are 3-3 ATS in those matchups.

-- UL Monroe's games this season have gone over the total in five out of 11 opportunities (45.5%).
+- UL Monroe's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- UL Monroe is 3-4 against the spread and 3-4 overall when the team notches more than 18.7 points.
+- UL Monroe is 3-4 against the spread and 3-4 overall when the team records more than 18.7 points.

-- In games that UL Monroe totals more than 351.9 yards, the team is 2-4 against the spread and 2-4 overall.
+- In games that UL Monroe amasses more than 351.9 yards, the team is 2-4 against the spread and 2-4 overall.

-- The Warhawks have turned the ball over 14 times, four fewer times than the Ragin' Cajuns have forced turnovers (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.